 At a glance

 Stable — consistent level of discussion.
-2 mentions in the last 30 days, 4 the 60 before.
+1 mention in the last 30 days, 3 the 60 before, 4 the 90 before that.

 This change would make it easier for homeowners to rent out ADUs by allowing separate utility meters.
 It could help increase housing options in our neighborhoods.